 When choosing the best social media platform for content marketing, there’s no easy answer.
 Each platform has its unique audience and features, and what works for one business might not work for another.

-A few general principles can help you choose the right platform for your content marketing efforts.
+A few general principles can help you choose the right platform for your content operations.

 - Think about where your target audience is most likely to be active.
 If you’re targeting millennials, Instagram and Snapchat are likely to be more effective than LinkedIn.